Da-Real-Kryall/Etch-a-sketch/README.md

 `python3 <file/path.py>`

-for info on the controls you can press 'h' when running it, but most of them are intuitive.
+for info on the controls you can press 'h' when running it, but most of them are intuitive. or you can look at the help.txt file.